-Join David Powers for an in-depth discussion in this video Using the exercise files, part of Uploading Files Securely with PHP.
+Join David Powers for an in-depth discussion in this video Using the exercise files, part of PHP: Uploading Files Securely.

 If you're a subscriber to lynda.com, you'll have access to the exercise files that accompany this course.
 I've got them here in a folder on my desktop.
 The files are organized by chapter, and inside the folder for each chapter is a separate folder for each video.
 Because this is a PHP course, you'll need to copy the files into your server root.
 Throughout the course, I'll be using a folder called Uploads that I've created in my local testing environment, but feel free to work wherever is most convenient to you.